hsuhsuhsuhsuhsu/PythonCode/README.md

 ## Deep Learning Application
-  Text emotion dection - Using the post on twitter, applied on machine learning modelsc (SVM, logistic regression)<br> and deep learning modelc (CNN), predict the emotion of the post.<br>
+  Text emotion dection - Using the post on twitter, applied on machine learning modelsc (SVM, logistic regression)<br> and deep learning model (CNN), predict the emotion of the post.<br>

   Speech emotion dection - Using datasets with labels provided by professional agency, applied on CNN to predict the emotion of the short sentence speech.